AlexKaos32/HunterScrape/README.md

-This is a python script using the existing pyhunter library to pull data from a domain, then generate a target email list.
+This is a python script using the domain_search module from the pyhunter library to pull data on a target domain, then generate a target email list.

 Requirements: